 DraftKings has been crushing it in sports betting and has become a go-to destination for scores of users.
 The company isn’t shy with promo offerings throughout College Football season, including odds boosts.

-New users who create an account via our exclusive links are eligible for one of the best welcome packages in the industry: $50 free bet, a 20 percent deposit bonus worth up to $1,000.
+New users who create an account via our exclusive links are eligible for one of the best welcome packages in the industry: $50 free bet with a $5 minimum deposit, and a 20% deposit bonus worth up to $1,000.

 FanDuel is another DFS giant that has taken the sports betting world by storm.
 New PA users who sign up via our exclusive links are entitled to a risk-free bet of up to $1,000.